Allen70/MorninWarmups/Shortcuts.md

   Spectacle is an app you gotta download
   'cmd + alt + arrowkey' to move shit around
   'cmd + alt + cntrl + arrowKey' to move from one monitor to another monitor

+Mac Window Management
+  'cntrl + cmmnd + f' full screen
+  'cntrl + (left or right)arrow' - Switch beetween full screens
+  ^^^^ same thing as three finger swife left or right 'Three finger swipe up' -allows you to view all open windows - called mission control you can also set a keyboard shortcut to it in our settings

+App Navigation
+  'cmd + space' - Spotlight search - allows you to quickly type in an app name and open it 'cmd + tab' - move through open applications

+REMINDER: Download Indent Rainbow